UPPMAX/NAISS_Slurm/docs/jobscripts.md

     ```bash
     #!/bin/bash -l
     #SBATCH -A uppmaxXXXX-Y-ZZZ # Change to your own after the course
-    #SBATCH --time=00:10:00 # Asking for 10 minutes
+    #SBATCH --time=00:20:00 # Asking for 20 minutes
     #SBATCH -n 1 # Asking for 1 core

-    # Load any modules you need, here Python 3.11.8.
+    # Load any modules you need, here Python 3.12.3
+    # and a compatible SciPy-bundle
+    module load Python/3.12.3-GCCcore-13.3.0
-    module load python/3.11.8
+    module load SciPy-bundle/2024.05-gfbf-2024a

     # Run your Python script
     python mmmult.py